 Hi Guys and welcome to Part 2 of our Photography Business, Life + Balance 3 Part Series.
-You can read Part One here: PHOTOGRAPHY BUSINESS, LIFE + BALANCE: WHY YOUR “TO DO” LIST IS HURTING YOU
+This part is Creative Thinking for Weekly Schedules.
+If you missed out, you can read Part One here: PHOTOGRAPHY BUSINESS, LIFE + BALANCE: WHY YOUR “TO DO” LIST IS HURTING YOU .

 Ok, so once Brandon and I had our game plan of creating and following a weekly schedule we were stoked to finally be getting tasks accomplished, have a plan of action and to be moving our business forward.
 However, we still kinda felt like there was just not enough hours in a day to get everything done.
 We still found it a little difficult to wok-in enough unrestricted time.
 For a few weeks we struggled with, what are we doing wrong and what can we delegate out.
 And then it clicked!

 We were spending way to much time on getting ready everyday and driving in the car!

 If we think about it, any time we leave the house we have to “get ready”.
 And for a Brandon that could be 15 mins but for me it is at least 45min to an hour.
 Then we factor in our drive time from place to place which for us is 20 min to go anywhere since we live on top of a mountain.
 And if we lived in the city, it could take us 20 min to go 3 blocks.
 We have all been there.
 So if we can consolidate that getting ready time and drive time by creatively scheduling our week, then we have more unrestricted time and more quality free time!!
 Happy Dance.

 As photographers our schedules need to be flexible because things like the example below happen.
 Let me know if they sound familiar.